 The Teamsters Western Region & Local 177 Retiree Health Care Plan is designed to provide affordable coverage for retired Teamster members and their families and easy access to a wide range of health care services.
-The Retiree Plan is now offering some of the same Level of Benefits options provided by the Active Plan.
+The Retiree Plan is now offering some of the same Level of Benefits options provided by the Active Plan for your Medical and Prescription benefits.